 It’s All About The Chemicals That You Use

 In the last two months, the Gulf Coast and the Caribbean got struck with high-category hurricanes.
 Harvey got the best of eastern Texas while Irma came two weeks later and hit Florida.
-But it would be the Antilles Islands that got the worse of it.
-The islands were hit twice.
-Exactly 14 days after Irma, Maria to make it worse.
+But it would be the Antilles Islands that got the worst of the storms.
+The Antilles islands were hit by not just one hurricane but two.
+Exactly 14 days after Hurricane Irma hit the Antilles Islands, Hurricane Maria hit the islands to make things even worse.

 The majority of swimming pools in these areas may get damaged or overflow due to flood waters containing saltwater, salt, sand, algae, phosphates, to even more serious contaminates like sewage.
-Recently, Puerto Rico got an array of plagues due to flood water like conjunctivitis, cholera, human scabies, and leptospirosis, which causes shut down of major organs and death.
+Recently, Puerto Rico got an array of plagues due to flood water like conjunctivitis, cholera, human scabies, and leptospirosis, which causes the shutting down of major organs and even death.

 It is most recommendable to drain your pool and refill it with fresh water.
-In cases where it’s not possible or there is no critical damage, chemicals, filters, and flocculation are available to clean the water.
+In cases where it’s not possible to do so or there is no critical damage, you can use chemicals, filters, and flocculation to clean the water of all contamination.

 Pool equipment must be inspected and verified first.
 Electrical devices and cables are the most important pool equipment to be inspected.
 It is recommended to hire a company that can test and repair, or replaced, as needed.
 Also, it is important to check the filter before attempting to clean dirty water in pools.